-Type of Support Examples Advocacy Support Development of personal safety plans, liaison with other services (for example, GPs and social workers, welfare benefit providers) General advice Financial & legal support, Benefits, Support into work Housing related advice and Securing a permanent home and advice on how to live support safely and independently Domestic abuse prevention Support to assist victims to recognise the signs of advice abusive relationships, to help them remain safe (including online) and to prevent re-victimisation Specialist support for victims Interpreters, faith services, mental health advice and with relevant protected support, drug and alcohol advice and support, and characteristics and / or immigration advice complex needs

-Children's Support Play therapy and child advocacy Counselling and therapy for both adults and children. both addits and children.
+Type of Support Examples Advocacy Support Development of personal safety plans, liaison with other services (for example, GPs and social workers, welfare benefit providers) General advice Financial & legal support, Benefits, Support into work Housing related advice and support Securing a permanent home and advice on how to live safely and independently Domestic abuse prevention advice Support to assist victims to recognise the signs of abusive relationships, to help them remain safe (including online) and to prevent re-victimisation Specialist support for victims with relevant protected characteristics and / or complex needs Interpreters, faith services, mental health advice and support, drug and alcohol advice and support, and immigration advice Children's Support Play therapy and child advocacy Counselling and therapy for both adults and children.

-5. What is the demand in Devon for safe accommodation?
+4. What is the demand in Devon for safe accommodation?